monishramesha/Hackerrank-Practice/README.md

-# Strivers-Sheet
+# LeetCode Submissions
-Just my solutions to whatever I try on Striver's Sheet questions for DSA Most of it are my submissions on LeetCode
+My submissions on LeetCode for my own reference.
+The solutions might not be most optimal.